jverzani/ImplicitEquations.jl/README.md

 details a method for graphing two-dimensional implicit equations and inequalities involving two variables.
-This package gives an implementation of the most basic of the paper's algorithms to allow the `julia` user to naturally represent and easily render such graphs.
+This package gives an implementation of the most basic of the paper's algorithms to allow the `julia` user to naturally represent and easily render graphs of implicit functions and equations.

 For example, the